 In the Health Policy and Management MPH program, which is available on campus or fully online, you will train to design, implement, manage and lead public health-related programs and initiatives.
 You will also develop the ability to formulate and administer governmental and organizational policy that improves population health.
 Students in the program are prepared to meet the Triple Aim: improving the patient experience of care, improving the health of populations, and reducing per capita cost of health care.

 To learn more about the Master of Public Health in Health Policy and Management, visit temple.edu.

 This program is offered in-person and online.
 The same admissions process applies to both programs.

-- Official transcripts.
-Official transcripts are required from all attended undergraduate and graduate (if applicable) institutions.
-A 3.0 or higher from an accredited undergraduate institution is desired.
-There are no prerequisites to apply to the MPH program at Temple University, however, strong grades in mathematics and/or statistics, social sciences, and writing are preferred.
+You must have a bachelor’s degree from an accredited institution to be considered for admission.
+A minimum cumulative undergraduate GPA of 3.0 is required.
+There are no prerequisites to apply to the MPH program at Temple University, but strong grades in mathematics and/or statistics, social sciences and writing are preferred.

 - What are your interests in public health and why are you planning to pursue an MPH?

 - What are your future career goals and what have you done either academically or professionally to guide your interest in public health?